Why Dental Coverage Matters: A Tool-Kit

 2. Key Messages about Dental Coverage (PDF): This one-pager provides several talking points about why the plan created by the House Republican leadership would be a big step backward for children's oral health, particularly the most disadvantaged kids.
 These messages will be periodically updated to reflect new information and analyses.

 3. News Release for "Keep Medicaid Strong for Kids" (PDF): This March 22 news release, issued by CDHP and six other medical/children's advocacy organizations, urged Congress to keep Medicaid strong for children by voting "no" on the proposed American Health Care Act (AHCA).
 As the release explained, AHCA "would allow states to choose a block grant model, which would eviscerate existing protections afforded to children and pregnant women in the Medicaid program."

 4. Oral Health for Children in Health Reform Discussions: These PowerPoint slides were created by CDHP for a Congressional briefing.
 Feel free to share these slides with other stakeholder groups in your state or consider incorporating some of these slides' content into your presentations or remarks to policymakers.
 Slides 6-10 focus on how Medicaid and CHIP coverage reduce kids' unmet dental needs, while giving states sufficient flexibility in shaping their programs.

-8. Congressional Budget Office's Analysis of Congress' Reform Plan (PDF): The nonpartisan Congressional Budget Office (CBO) issued an analysis on the impact and cost of the American Health Care Act, which is the proposal submitted by Congressional leaders for changing health coverage.
+3. Congressional Budget Office's Analysis of the AHCA Bill (PDF): On March 13, the nonpartisan Congressional Budget Office (CBO) issued an analysis on the impact and cost of the American Health Care Act, which is the proposal submitted by Congressional leaders for changing health coverage.
 The CBO projects that under the proposal, 14 million Americans would lose coverage by the end of next year and that number would grow to 24 million by the year 2026.

 More From CDHP